 Start walking much more slowly than your normal pace.
 If you feel stiff, swing your arms gently and raise your legs on each step to warm up your whole body.
 Your goal is to get your body moving and blood pumping before you start picking up the pace.

 Increase your pace to one that’s comfortable but not your top walking speed.
+You’ll be walking faster in a moment, so make sure you leave yourself some room to increase your speed.

 Walk at a pace that is challenging to maintain, but not uncomfortable.
 You’re not looking to do a sprint, or risk injury.
 Try to keep a brisk pace that you can still maintain for 5 minutes.